majakudlicka/Graduate-Algorithms/Computional-Complexity-NP/NP1.md

  Search Problem form:

  Given instance I

-        -find a solution S for I if one exists
+ - find a solution S for I if one exists
  - output No if I has no solutions

 Examples of an NP-problem:

--SAT (search problem, we can verify solutions in polynomial time) -MST
+- SAT (search problem, we can verify solutions in polynomial time)
+- MST

 Knapsack not known to be in NP nor P